-All G13 Rules (related to continuous assessment) apply as per the Institution's Rule Book for Students
+All G13 Rules apply (i.e. those applicable to continuous assessment) as per the Institution's Rule Book for Students.

 All modules will be assessed by means of continuous assessment.
 Final module marks will be calculated as a weighted average of all assessments.
 Any resubmission and/or reassessment will be capped at 50%.